Consumer rights: Australian consumer protection laws

-Whilst the area of consumer rights and consumer laws is complex and huge, there are some common areas of consumer law that everyone should try and familiarise themselves with, as this will make it easier to know what your rights are in the event that you fall victim to what you believe could be a breach of consumer rights.
+While the area of consumer rights and consumer laws is complex and huge, there are some common areas of consumer law that everyone should try and familiarise themselves with, as this will make it easier to know what your rights are in the event you fall victim to what you believe could be a breach of consumer rights.
 Of course, when it comes to consumer laws, you can always find plenty of information that may relate to your specific needs and queries from a number of authorities as well as through resources such as online.
-However, knowing some of the basics can be invaluable and will help to ensure that you are able to recognise some common cases of consumer rights breaches.
+However, knowing some of the basics can be invaluable and will help to ensure you're able to recognise some common cases of consumer rights breaches.

 Misleading conduct and unfair practices

 Misleading conduct and unfair practices are among the ways in which consumer rights can be abused or breached by companies.
 There are many illegal practices that some companies may engage in, sometimes wilfully or in some cases because they do not even realise they've breached consumer rights.